 We reserve the right to withdraw permission if a pet becomes a nuisance to neighbours, for example dogs barking, cockerels crowing or owners not cleaning up behind them.

-You have the right to make improvements to your home, but you may need to seek permission from us first.
+You have the right to make some minor improvements to your home, but you need to seek permission from us first.

 For more information see: Home alterations